ppant/ppant.github.io/_posts/2020-03-22-What_time_has_it_come.md

 *Bike trainer purchase been one of the best investment of 2019 this is helping a lot during lockdown at the time when you can't go out for a run/ride.
 Thanks to my friend [Rishi](https://jigyasu.com/) for introducing to indoor biking*

 *Let's continue to stay home and practice social distancing.
-We all should support govt in our own capacity through [PM Releif fund](https://www.pmindia.gov.in/en/#)*
+We all should support anyone in need and govt in our own capacity through [PM Relief fund](https://www.pmindia.gov.in/en/#)*

 ___